Athena-OS/athena-nix/docs/nixpkgs.md

 Usually, if patches are available online, it is a good practice to use `fetchpatch` instead of using local patch files.

 `fetchpatch` is only needed over `fetchurl` when the patch is dynamically generated from a source control system.
 When it seems to be a static file, `fetchurl` should be used.
+An example of a dynamically generated patch would be [GitHub's generated diff for this PR](https://github.com/NixOS/nixpkgs/pull/289535.patch).
+A file that's inside a repo would be considered static.

 As example, in `package.nix`:
 ```nix